-We feature a wide selection of apartments, boutique and luxury hotels on our Budapest accommodation page so you’ll definitely find something that suits, or just tell us what you’re looking for.
+We feature a wide selection of apartments, boutique and luxury hotels in Budapest so you’ll definitely find something that suits, or just tell us what you’re looking for.

 On the Grand City Tour, available every day, a guide will show you all Budapest’s highlights from the comfort of a bus.
 For a change of pace, we recommend a visit to the picturesque village of Szentendre, also known as the artist’s village.
 While in Budapest you should make sure to spend some time at one of the city’s many thermal baths too.

 The final stop on our grand tour of some of Central and Eastern Europe’s most beautiful cities is Vienna, former capital of the Austro-Hungarian empire and now capital of Austria.
 It’s historical centre is also on the UNESCO heritage list.

 The shortest trip on our tour, it takes just 2 and a half hours by direct train and there are trains every hour throughout the day.
 If you’re visiting between May and September there is also a hydrofoil service on the Danube between the two as well.
 Journey time is six hours though, and it’s much more expensive and the views on the way are not so interesting as to make this worthwhile.